gap-actions/setup-gap/README.md

    - default: `'io json profiling'`

 ### What's new in v3
 Version v3 contains many changes compared to version v2.
-Simply replacing `setup-gap@v2` by `setup-gap@v3` in an existing workflow will almost surely not work.
+When replacing `setup-gap@v2` by `setup-gap@v3` in an existing workflow, you will have to change the inputs accordingly.
+We also recommend replacing branches be releases, e.g. `stable-v4.14` by `v4.14`.

 #### Changes to inputs:
- - The `GAPBRANCH` input has been replaced by `gap-version`, which accepts version numbers, branch names, or either `default` or `latest`.
+ - The `GAPBRANCH` input has been replaced by `gap-version`, which accepts the following input types:
+   - `latest`: this will use the latest release of GAP.
+This will **not** point to the latest pre-release if it is more recent than the latest release.
+   - version numbers: e.g. `v4.14.0`, `v4.15.0-beta1`, etc. The leading `v` is optional.
+   - incomplete version numbers: e.g. `v4`, `v4.10`, etc. These will be expanded to the most recent release starting with the incomplete version number, e.g. `v4.10` is equivalent to `v4.10.2`.
+This will **not** expand to pre-releases, and again the leading `v` is optional.
+   - branch and tag names: e.g. `master`, `stable-v4.14`, etc. This will use the GAP version built from the corresponding branch or tag.
+     NB: the inputs `master`, `main` and `default` will always point at the "default branch" of the repository, i.e. the branch you are presented with when navigating to `github.com/<owner>/<repo>`.
  - The input `GAP_PKGS_TO_CLONE` has been removed.
 This should now be done by the user in a separate step in the workflow.
  - The input `GAP_PKGS_TO_BUILD` has been renamed to `gap-pkgs-to-build`.
 It can only be used to build packages distributed with GAP.
    In addition to `IO` and `profiling`, the package `json` is now also built by default.